since first tuning of FreeBSD TCP/IP stack somewhere in 4.x, I’m typically fiddling with the /etc/sysctl.conf

 net.inet.ip.redirect=0

-no magic here, it should help you a bit use full throughput of your internet link. generally speaking, those are very small changes and should be safe, but please always consult this with documentation and adjust to your specific deployment.
+there’s no magic involved here; these settings should help you utilize the full throughput of your internet link. generally speaking, those are very small changes and should be safe, but please always consult this with documentation and adjust to your specific deployment.